 Near Rauðarárstígur 15, Reykjavík, Iceland

-You can find this crazy looking serpent on the street opposite Joylato.
+Another you might find is this crazy looking serpent on the street opposite the delicious ice cream shop in Reykjavik, Joylato.

-To what I thought was a randomly drawn image, but was actually created by Wild Welva, a street artist based in Huelva, Spain.
+To what I thought was a randomly drawn image, but was actually created by Wild Welva, a most noteworthy street artist based in Huelva, Spain.

 Public House Gastropub